 Great Glen Hostel

-Nestled between mountains and lochs in the heart of the “Outdoor Capital of the UK”, 20 miles north of Fort William and 10 miles south of Loch Ness, the Great Glen Hostel is an ideal location whether you’re touring the Highlands, bagging Munros or paddling rivers and lochs, and it is only a few minutes’ walk from the Great Glen Way.
-The hostel provides comfortable accommodation in twin, family and dormitory rooms.
-Hostel facilities include a self-catering kitchen, drying
+Nestled between mountains and lochs 20 miles north of Fort William and 10 miles south of Loch Ness, the Great Glen Hostel is your ideal base.
+Perfect for touring the Highlands, bagging Munros or paddling rivers and lochs, it is only a short walk to the Great Glen Way.
+The hostel provides comfortable, well appointed accommodation in twin, family and dormitory rooms and has a store where you can buy your essentials.

-This map of the Great Glen including Fort William, Inverness and Loch Ness shows bunkhouses, bothies & hostels near Lochness: Part of Independent Hostels UK, the largest network of bunkhouses and hostels in the UK.
+This map shows the location of Independent Hostels along the Great Glen, which runs between Fort William and Inverness and includes the world famous Loch Ness and its equally famous inhabitant, Nessie.
+They are all part of Independent Hostels UK, the largest network of hostels and bunkhouses in the UK.